 State Department Federal Register Notice

-On March 30th, the Department of State issued a notice for public comment in the Federal Register regarding a proposal that would allow the Department to collect visa applicants’ social media identifiers.
-The Department seeks to “add several additional questions for immigrant visa applicants” to the visa application, including requiring applicants to provide any identifiers used within the last five years for “identity resolution and vetting purposes.”
+On March 30th, the Department of State issued a notice for public comment in the Federal Register regarding a proposal that would allow the Department to collect visa candidates’ social media identifiers.
+The Department seeks to “add several additional questions for immigrant visa candidates” to the visa application, including requiring candidates to provide any identifiers used within the last five years for “identity resolution and vetting purposes.”
 In addition, other questions “seek five years of previously used telephone numbers, email addresses, and international travel; all prior immigration violations; and whether specified family members have been involved in terrorist activities.”
 The public comment period ends May 29th.

 Tax Related Identity-Theft

 On April 3rd, the FTC announced that it, along with the Internal Revenue Service (IRS), launched a new initiative that will allow consumers to report identity theft to the IRS through the FTC’s IdentityTheft.gov website.
 The website allows consumers to report identity theft, obtain a personal recovery plan, and receive an Identity Theft Report to be used to help clear their credit reports of fraudulent information.
 IdentityTheft.gov will be the only website where consumers can submit an IRS Form 14039 electronically, instead of faxing or mailing it.

 New E-Verify Website